-Benchmarks of success should be included for the formal coursework and the research project as outlined in the research proposal.
+Project milestones should be included for the formal coursework and the research project as outlined in the research proposal.
 Examples include: timeline for research proposal, submission of abstract(s) and/or publication(s).
 Timeline for other grant submission (e.g., NIH, VA, Foundation Investigator Award, or equivalent awards) is a required benchmark.